 - Can be used in hard or soft water.

 - Can be used in hot or cold water.

 - Has an “A” rating from the EWG.

 - The packaging has the potential to spill.

-Dreft is a brand that has 80 years of history behind it, along with the recommendations of thousands of pediatricians.
-It was developed particularly with newborn babies in mind, knowing that their skin needs were different (and more sensitive) than those of adults.
+Dreft is a brand with 80 years of history behind it, along with the recommendations of thousands of pediatricians.
+It was developed with newborns in mind, knowing that their skin needs are different (and more sensitive) than those of adults.

 This detergent is hypoallergenic and free of dyes.
 It has a light scent and has been clinically tested for effectiveness.
-It’s nice that it’s safe to use on cloth diapers, as long as they’re cotton or a poly/cotton blend.
+It’s safe to use on cloth diapers, as long as they’re cotton or a poly/cotton blend.

 - Recommended by pediatricians.

 Not only can you feel good about having this detergent wash your child’s clothes, but you can feel good about the production process, too.
 It’s manufactured with 100 percent green energy, and the product bottle can be recycled when it’s empty.

 The plant-based detergent works in high-efficiency and traditional washing machines.
 Plus, it’s made with cruelty-free, sustainable, biodegradable ingredients.